 If you have been through the other Budgie Variety pages and have still not found the one you want, it may be below.

-The Yellowface Type 1 budgie has the yellow feathers on its face, spilling a bit down the chest, on the wing butts and tail feathers.
-As a chick the Yellowface Type 2 budgie has a stronger yellow color but in the same places.
+The Yellowface 1 budgie has the yellow feathers on its face, spilling a bit down the chest, on the wing butts and tail feathers.
+As a chick the Yellowface 2 budgie has a stronger yellow colour but in the same places.
 However, as it grows the yellow spills down over their chests so that they mostly appear a sea green shade but with blue on the lower parts of their stomachs.
-If you are unsure whether you are looking at a Yellowface Type 2 or a ‘funny looking' green budgie look under the wing butt.
+If you are unsure whether you are looking at a Yellowface 2 or a ‘funny looking' green budgie look under the wing butt.

 On a green bird there will be green here but on a Yellow Face there will be definite blue.

 stronger shade of yellow, like that of a green budgie.

 The Yellowface budgie pictured above on the right has very little spillage down its chest and therefore is likely a Yellowface 1.
 The bird on the above left has the yellow spilling down over his chest and abdomen and is likely a Yellowface 2.

 This is yet another attractive variety that comes in two forms; the Texas Clearbody and the Easley Clearbody.

 The body of a Texas Clearbody is either white or yellow suffused with the body color of the bird (blue, green etc).
 The barring and wings are the usual black, but the flight feathers are pale grey.
 All other features, eyes, cere, leg and feet color, are as for normal.

 The Easley clearbody (sometimes called the Laced clearbody) has a less suffused body color than the Texas clearbody (therefore being clearer yellow or white).
 They also have jet black barring, wing markings and tail feathers.
 This causes a lovely contrast.
 It also has grey-silver cheek patches rather than violet.